 The Reverend Susan Auchincloss, a retired Episcopal priest and former headmistress of an Episcopal school, has been involved with this project out of her love for the Christian faith and the church.
 She believes this translation will add fresh energy to parish life through a new appreciation of the scriptural sources of Christianity.

-E. T. Perry is a writer and editor currently based in the Hudson Valley, New York.
+E. T. Perry is a writer and editor currently based in New England.
 She graduated with honors from Vassar College in 2013.
 She earned her BA in English, specializing in literature and literary theory.
 She has contributed to a variety of literary and academic projects, both in print and online.